 C.5 National Centers

 The National Centers shall specialize in the different fisheries and aquatic species, covering the entire gamut of the cycle from the production/breeding, development to distribution to the different stakeholders for technical/extension assistance, technology transfer demonstration, and training and workshops.
 By virtue of S.O.
 No. 235 s.
 2020 issued by the Office of the DA Secretary, the National Centers shall operate under the Office of the Assistant Director for Research, Regulations, and International Engagements (ADRRIE).
-It shall include the National Mariculture Center (NMC), Marine Fisheries Development and Vessel Operations Center (MFDVOC), National Freshwater Fisheries Technology Center (NFFTC), National Brackishwater Fisheries Technology Center (NBFTC), National Inland Fisheries Technology Center (NIFTC), National Integrated Fisheries Technology Development Center (NIFTDC), and National Seaweeds Technology Development Center (NSTDC).
+It shall include the National Mariculture Center (NMC), Marine Fisheries Development and Vessel Operations Center (MFDVOC), National Fisheries Development Center (NFDC), National Brackishwater Fisheries Technology Center (NBFTC), National Inland Fisheries Technology Center (NIFTC), National Fisheries Development Center (NFDC), and National Seaweeds Technology Development Center (NSTDC).

 The National Mariculture Center, located in Panabo, Davao del Norte, shall take charge of the breeding/culture, production, and distribution of high-valued mariculture species in the South to encourage the development of community-based marine type projects in municipal waters.